 The spring academy on artificial intelligence and international law is an innovative one-week training programme.
 It provides you with insights into the current and future issues raised by AI from the perspective of international law and related disciplines.
 For this not-to-miss fifth edition, the programme will take place in the week of 27-31 March 2023 in person in The Hague.
 Register now as seats are limited.
 Read the full programme.

 Artificial intelligence (AI) is increasingly present in almost all sectors of our society, ranging from security, healthcare, and criminal justice to everyday uses for transportation and smart cities.
 AI innovation is significantly augmenting human capabilities in innumerable ways.
 However, with the increasing use of AI in many aspects of our lives comes an increasing number of emerging ethical, legal, and policy challenges.
 There is a need for a better understanding of how these emerging technologies can be disruptive to fundamental legal norms and systems of international governance.

 The spring academy is an interdisciplinary programme offering in-depth perspectives on AI and international law.
 It addresses fundamental issues at the intersection of theory and practice while creating a platform to engage with the diverging perspectives in the key emerging debates.
 The programme covers technical aspects of AI, philosophy and ethics of AI, AI and human rights, AI and international humanitarian law, AI and international responsibility, and international governance of AI.

-Read the preliminary programme.
+Read the full programme.

 - Researchers and advanced students (master or PhD) in the fields of international law, political science, philosophy, or computer science